Saving zucchini seeds is (almost) as easy as growing zucchinis! There are just a few important things to watch out for.

 Most home gardeners grow only one variety of zucchini, so there isn’t much risk of cross-pollination if that’s the only variety.
-That said, there are many types of ornamental pumpkins that are of the same species as the zucchini (Cucurbita pepo), and can cross-pollinate.
-This includes popular varieties like Sugar Pie Pumpkin and Jack be Little mini pumpkins.
+That said, there are actually many types of ornamental pumpkins that are of the same species as the zucchini (Cucurbita pepo), and can cross-pollinate.
+This includes popular varieties like Sugar Pie pumpkin and Jack be Little mini pumpkins.
 For this reason, you do need to isolate your zucchini blossoms from other zucchini varieties and from some other pumpkins to collect seeds that will grow true to type.

 Planting zucchini for seed saving

 Plant a minimum of six to twelve zucchini plants of one variety to ensure you have a large quantity of viable seed that is genetically diverse.

 Zucchini plant flowers are not self-fertile.
 Each plant develops both female and male blooms, but the female flowers must be fertilized with pollen from the male blossom of a different plant to produce good-quality fruit and seeds.
 To prevent mixing up the squash seeds with their own pollen, space them far enough apart so that it’s clear which vines belong to which plants.

 Make sure the zucchini variety you select is open-pollinated.
 Seeds saved from hybrids (F1 crosses) will not save true to type.

 - Grey zucchini